-BamaInsider.com - WATCH: Alabama Crimson Tide football call-in show with Kyle Henderson
+BamaInsider.com - WATCH: Alabama Crimson Tide Football call-in show with Kyle Henderson

 Forums: Talk of Champions | Recruiting with Andrew Bone

-On the show, Kyle Henderson recaps Alabama’s 29-0 victory over LSU, offensive and defensive stats from the game, college football playoffs, and takes your calls.
-Pro tip: Can't watch at work?
-Click play and minimize this screen and listen in.
+On the show, Kyle Henderson recaps Alabama's 24-0 victory over Mississippi State, provides grade outs, stats, and talks Tua Tagovailoa concerns, and takes your calls.